nikitavoloboev/data/package-managers/nix/nix.md

 - [Make Nix precisely emulate gitignore](https://github.com/hercules-ci/gitignore)
 - [Nixery](https://github.com/google/nixery) - Container registry which transparently builds images using the Nix package manager.
 - [Nix - A One Pager](https://github.com/tazjin/nix-1p#readme) - A (more or less) one page introduction to Nix, the language.
+- [yants](https://github.com/tazjin/yants) - Tiny type-checker for data in Nix, written in Nix.